yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

 ### Configuration

-##### Case 1: sfAgent available in your instance
+##### Case 1: sfAgent installed in your instance

 In this case, the trace agent picks up the `profileKey`, `projectName`, and `appName` from the `config.yaml` file.

 **Add the below entries in the `app.py` file.**

-1. Add the import statement.
+1. Add the following import statements.

 ```
 from elasticapm.contrib.flask import ElasticAPM
 from sf_apm_lib.snappyflow import Snappyflow
 ```

-2. Add the following source code to integrate the express application with SnappyFlow.
+2. Add the following source code to integrate a **Flask** application with SnappyFlow.

 ```
    # Initialize Snappyflow.
 By default intialization will take profileKey, projectName and appName from sfagent config.yaml